Applying Skolem Sequences to Gracefully Label New Families of Triangular Windmills: Some Remarks

 \item If $G$ is gracefully labelled we can obtain a new graceful labelled graph $G^{\ast}$ of size $m+3l$ edges by adding an $l$ triangular vanes at the vertex $x$. \item If $G$ is gracefully labelled we can obtain a new near graceful labelled graph $G^{\ast}$ of size $m+3l$ by adding an $l$ triangular vanes at the vertex $x$.

 \item If $G$ is near gracefully labelled we can obtain a new near graceful labelled graph $G^{\ast}$ of size $m+3(l+1)$ by adding an $l+1$ triangular vanes at the vertex $x$. \end{enumerate} \end{theorem} In \cite {linek} Linek and Jiang studied $p$-extended Langford sequences.
 Here we will present the definition of a $p$-extended Langford sequence because we will use it in the proof of Theorem~\ref{newtheorem}.
-A \textit{$p-$extended Langford sequence} of defect $d$ and $m$ differences is a sequence $S=\left(s_{1},s_{2},\cdots,s_{2m+1}\right)$ which satisfies these conditions: \begin{enumerate} \item for every $k\in\left\{d,d+1,\ldots,d+m-1\right\},$ there exist exactly two elements $s_{i},s_{j}\in S$ such that $s_{i}=s_{j}=k$;